vinitkumar/json2xml/readme.md

 ##About

-This is a simple python module to conver json data to xml data.
+This is a simple python module to convert json data to xml data.

 ### How to install